What Happens After Mediation?

 • Whether the Parenting Plan supports the best interests of the children

-6. The Court Makes the Divorce an Order
+6. The Court Grants the Divorce Order

-Once satisfied that:
+Once the court is satisfied that:

 • The agreement is lawful